 Contributors and maintainers will do their best to watch for community members who may make good contributors.
 But don’t be shy, if you feel that this is you, please reach out to one or more of the contributors or maintainers.

 After you become a contributor, you’ll have the opportunity to become a maintainer.
-Here’s what being a maintainer means and how to become one.
+If you’re happy with your contributions but want more of a role in steering the project then read more on being a maintainer.

 The above descriptions lay out roughly what each role is and how you can move into each of them.
 Folks all have different strengths, live in different places, and so on.
 We’re a diverse group, and we want to keep it that way!